garystafford/k8s-istio-observe-backend/README.md

 # Kubernetes-based Microservice Observability with Istio Service Mesh

 Source code for the two-part blog post, [Kubernetes-based Microservice Observability with Istio Service Mesh](https://garystafford.medium.com/kubernetes-based-microservice-observability-with-istio-service-mesh-part-1-of-2-19084d13a866).
+Also, for the post, [Observing gRPC-based Microservices on Amazon EKS running Istio
-See the post for detailed instructions.
+](https://garystafford.medium.com/observing-grpc-based-microservices-on-amazon-eks-running-istio-77ba90dd8cc0).
+See these posts for detailed instructions.

 ![Kiali](pics/kiali_new.png)